yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-http-session-sharing.markdown

 {% tip %}
-See the [deploy-space|XAP9:deploy-space GigaSpaces CLI] command for details.
+See the depanlinkdeploy-spacetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP9/deploy-space+GigaSpaces+CLIbelakanglink command for details.
 {% endtip %}

 ### The WAN Gateway
-The [WAN Gateway|XAP9:Multi-Site Replication over the WAN] should be deployed using your preferred replication topography, such as multi-master or master-slave.
+The depanlinkWAN Gatewaytengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP9/Multi-Site+Replication+over+the+WANbelakanglink should be deployed using your preferred replication topography, such as multi-master or master-slave.
 See the depanlinkWAN Replication Gatewaytengahlinkhttp://www.gigaspaces.com/wiki/display/SBP/WAN+Replication+Gatewaybelakanglink best practice for an example of how a multi-master Gateway architecture can be deployed.

 ### Other configuration options